kalprajsolutions/CyberPanel-CLI-PHP-Version-Changer/README.md

 Note: This script is provided as-is and without any warranty.
 Use it at your own risk.

-Keywords: change php version, change php version ubuntu, composer change php version, composer php version change
+Keywords: change php version, change php version ubuntu, composer change php version, composer php version change, change cyberpanel php version